narengan/cis/administrating.md

 * Submit a test support ticket

 ## Manage your brand by customizing CIS pages
-CIS has to show content to your end-users occasionally.
+CIS must show content to your end-users occasionally.
 This content can include security challenge pages, block pages, and error pages.
 You can customize any of this content to create a consistent branding experience for your customers.

 Here are two ways to customize your CIS pages: